-The Members are satisfied that it is the intention of Lloyds Banking Group plc, ("LBG"), that its subsidiaries, including the Partnership, will continue to have access to adequate liquidity and capital resources for the foreseeable future.
-Accordingly, the financial statements have been prepared on a going concern basis.
+The Members are satisfied that it is the intention of Lloyds Banking Group plc (LBG) that its subsidiaries, including the Partnership, will continue to have access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the financial statements have been prepared on a going concern basis.
+The partnership completes ACT compliance on an ongoing basis to confirm the Partnership can cover its obligations, at December 2021 this was 39%, which confirms the Partnership is a going concern.